 More than 160 students attended the Black History Month formal hall at Downing, with speakers Professor Lungisile Ntsebeza, of Cape Town University, and Ovie Soko, basketball player and Love Island star.

-In the run up to the event, Trinity Law student and BME Officer of TCSU had been busy.
-Wanipa is President of the University African Caribbean Society (ACS) and fellow Trinity student, Nathania Williams, is Vice President.
+In the run up to the event, the Trinity Law student and BME Officer of TCSU had been busy.
+Wanipa Ndhlovu is President of the University African Caribbean Society (ACS) and fellow Trinity student, Nathania Williams, is Vice President.

 Jointly organised by ACS and Black Cantabs Research Society, Wanipa said the formal hall perfectly combined the Society’s three key aims: educate, empower and entertain.